-She has brought that same exploratory spirit to a wide-ranging trail of films and documentaries, while drawing on her musical experiences in styles all across the map.
-In the laboratory of her studio, Kirchman cultivates an ever-growing ecosystem of instruments and coaxes exotic, even alien sounds from electronics and the farther reaches of her acoustic and electric 7-string violins.
+Kirchman has brought her bold exploratory spirit to a wide-ranging trail of films and documentaries, while drawing on her musical experiences in styles across the map.
+In the laboratory of her studio, she cultivates an ever-growing ecosystem of instruments.
 She’s also a prolific songwriter, music producer, conductor, and singer, and continues to compose original scores for the theater, dance, multimedia installations, and the concert stage.
 She has performed and recorded internationally in many contexts, including free improvisation, classical, live electronica, rock, pop, jazz, world, blues, and country.
-As a storyteller beyond music, she’s also a poet, author, and accomplished painter with a degree in fine arts.
+As a storyteller beyond music, she’s also a poet, author, and accomplished visual artist.

-“What I love about film scoring,” she says, “is that each story really requires its own language on some level, and so each time I dive into a new story, I discover and develop new modes of expression.”
+“What I love about film scoring,” she says, “is that each story inspires its own language, so each time I dive into a new story, I discover and develop new modes of expression.”